oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

         "nextUpdate": "29.3.2017"
     }, ...]

-The "code" value is used to map the indicator between the metadata JSON and data from the PxWeb API and id should match the indicator id.
-Timerange can be used to configure indicator specific timeranges if they are all in the same .px file.
-Updated and nextUpdate are shown in the UI with the indicator description.
-ValueType can have one of 5 different values:
+- `code` value is used to map the indicator between the metadata JSON and data from the PxWeb API and id should match the indicator id.

-- `percentage`: map type = `choropleth`, color scale = `Quantitative`
+- `timerange` can be used to configure indicator specific timeranges if they are all in the same .px file.
-- `relative change`: map type = `choropleth`, color scale = `Diverging`
+- `updated` and `nextUpdate` are shown in the UI with the indicator description.
-- `ratio`: map type = `choropleth`, color scale = `Quantitative`
+- `isRatio` (optional boolean): `true` for `choropleth`, `false` for `points`
-- `count`: map type = `point symbols`
+- `base` (optional number): with number value the classification `distribution` is set to `Diverging`.
+Missing or non-numeric value `distribution` defaults to `Quantitative`
-- `split`: map type = `point symbols`
+- `min` and `max` describe the data but is not used by the frontend currently

 #### SotkaNET